wasm-tool/rollup-plugin-rust/README.md

 })
 ```

-This is necessary because extension files are put into a separate URL namespace, so you must use `chrome.runtime.getURL` to find the correct URL.
+This is necessary because extension files are put into a separate URL namespace, so you must use `chrome.runtime.getURL` to get the correct URL.